Corteil/PiTop-hacks/README.md

 # PiTop-hacks

-hacks for the PiTop Creed
+hacks for the PiTop Ceed